-Figure 5a shows the interaction plots between the F-measure by modeling notation (graphical vs. tabular) and education degree, security knowledge, or modeling knowledge for the first study.
+Fig. 5a shows the interaction plots between the F-measure by modeling notation (graphical vs. tabular) and education degree, security knowledge, or modeling knowledge for the first study.
 The results of permutation test for two-way ANOVA showed that these interactions are not statistically significant.
 The test returned p = 0.55 for security knowledge vs risk modeling notation, p = 0.74 for modeling knowledge vs risk modeling notation, and p = 0.42 for education degree vs risk modeling notation.
 Thus, we did not observe a statistically significant interaction between factors and dependent variable.

 In the experiments of the second study we considered co-factors like knowledge of English, working experience, experience in security and privacy projects or initiatives, level of expertise in security, modeling languages and in the domain.
-Figure 5b shows the interaction plots between the F-measure by modeling notation (graphical vs. tabular) and level of English, security knowledge, or modeling knowledge.
+Fig. 5b shows the interaction plots between the F-measure by modeling notation (graphical vs. tabular) and level of English, security knowledge, or modeling knowledge.
 The results of permutation test for two-way ANOVA showed that these interactions are not statistically significant.
-The test returned p = 0.95 for the security knowledge level and risk modeling notation, p = 0.56 for the modeling knowledge level and risk modeling notation, p = 0.56 for the modeling notation.
+The test returned p=0.95 for the security knowledge level and risk modeling notation, and p=0.38 for the level of English and risk modeling notation.
 Thus, in the second study we did not observe a statistically significant effect of co-factors on the experimental results.